WebAhead/master-reference/coursebook/week-UX/persona-interview-workshop.md

 #### Step 3 - Methods

-Now that you went through the first two stages of the RLS, write the imaginary interview for your persona.
+Now that you have gone through the first two stages of the RLS, write the imaginary interview for your persona.

 Divide your interview into three stages, each stage leading to a deeper and more tailored understanding of your persona and their possible use of your app: